Same Old Lang Syne

-"Same Old Lang Syne" is a song written and sung by Dan Fogelberg released as a single in 1980.
-It was also included on his 1981 album The Innocent Age.
+"Same Old Lang Syne" is a song written and recorded by Dan Fogelberg and released as a single in 1980.
+It was included on his 1981 album The Innocent Age.
 The song is an autobiographical narrative ballad told in the first person and tells the story of two long-ago romantic interests meeting by chance in a grocery store on Christmas Eve.
-The song peaked at #9 on the Billboard Hot 100 Chart and is now frequently played during the holiday season and alongside traditional Christmas songs.
+The song peaked at No. 9 on the Billboard Hot 100 and is now frequently played during the holiday season and alongside traditional Christmas songs.

 Content

 On a snowy Christmas Eve, the narrator is reunited with an old flame at a grocery store.
-She does not recognize him at first, but when she does, she so hurriedly embraces him that she drops her purse, breaking the tension and letting them laugh.
-They decide to talk over a drink but there are no bars open, so they bring a six-pack of beer from a liquor store to her car.
+She does not recognize him at first, but when she does, they decide to talk over a drink.
+However, there are no bars open, so they bring a six-pack of beer from a liquor store to her car.

-The pair toast innocence, and push through their initial awkwardness to discuss their lives.
+The pair push through their initial awkwardness to discuss their lives.
 The lover married an architect, for security instead of love.
 The narrator, a musician, loves performing for audiences, but hates traveling.

 After consuming all of the beer, they exchange their goodbyes; the woman kisses him as he gets out of the car, and drives away.
 He flashes back to school and relives the pain of their breakup; as he walks home, the falling snow turns into rain.

 The melody is based on the 1812 Overture by Tchaikovsky and ends with "Auld Lang Syne" as a soprano saxophone solo by Michael Brecker.